90-minute CPD

 Overview: Checking for understanding is only one-half of the story.
 Once we have the in-class data from our students, what do we do with it?
 In this workshop, we examine my model for responsive teaching, focusing on high-value teacher actions in three common scenarios: most students get it, some students get it, and very few students get it.

 Relevance: All the examples I use are from the world of maths.
-I am confident the strategies transfer to upper primary, but I cannot promise they also transfer to other subjects.
+I am confident the strategies transfer to upper primary.
+I have delivered this CPD many times whole-school, but teachers of other subjects will need to think hard about how to adapt the strategies.

 11. Diagnostic questions

-Overview: Multiple-choice diagnostic questions are one of my favourite tools for checking student understanding.
-In this workshop, we will examine strategies for gathering accurate data from our students and innovative ways of using the questions beyond simply challenging students to get the answer correct.
+Overview: Multiple-choice diagnostic questions are among my favourite tools for checking student understanding.
+In this workshop, we will examine strategies for gathering accurate data from our students, responding accordingly, and innovative ways of using the questions beyond simply challenging students to find the correct answer.

-Relevance: Although the questions I use are from secondary maths, I am confident the strategies transfer to other phases and subject areas.
+Relevance: Although I use questions from secondary maths, I am confident the strategies transfer to other phases and subject areas.

 12. Learner-generated examples